 3 Things to Consider Before Completing Genetic Testing for Breast Cancer

 Genetic testing for breast cancer provides an opportunity for people to learn if their breast cancer or if a family history of breast cancer could be due to an inherited gene mutation.
-If so, this increases the risk for breast cancer.
+If so, this increases the risk of breast cancer.

 This is both a complicated and controversial topic, so let’s look at 3 things to consider before completing genetic testing for breast cancer.